willaguiar/ASC_and_heat_transport/Figure_outline.md

 - 10 deg bins
 - CDW definition based on age tracer

+Main findings:
+- ASC is less correlated with poleward heat transport than assumed
+- The correlation varies depending on the time scale and location

 ### NOTE: Each figure should have its own notebook.

 ## Figure 1 (Fabio)